M4elstr0m/TarkovMapTracker/README.md

 **AutoMode**: Will refresh the map automatically every 5 seconds, **if the Keybind is the same as Tarkov**, it will also take a screenshot at the same time, so you don't have anything to do but looking at the map.<br><br>
 **Delete Screenshots**: This button has to be pressed two times in order to fully clear **all** your Tarkov Screenshot directory.<br> **WHEN DELETED YOU CANNOT RETRIEVE YOUR FILES ANYMORE**<br>

-**Maps button**: When you click on the button corresponding to a map, this map opens and either you or the script have to refresh it (depending on AutoMode state)<br><br>
+**Maps button**: When you click on the button corresponding to a map, this map opens and either you or the software have to refresh it (depending on AutoMode state)<br><br>

 Settings are also accessible from /tarkov-map-tracker/settings.txt